 The optimal treatment of Morton’s neuroma will depend on individual characteristics of the condition, such as the duration and severity of the symptoms.

-Ill-fitting footwear that is pointed-toe, high-heeled or too tight can increase the stress placed on the nerve and result in damage.
+Ill-fitting footwear that is pointed-toe, high-heeled, or too tight can increase the stress placed on the nerve and result in damage.
 If footwear is a likely causative factor, changing footwear for a more comfortable fit with more support and less pressure on the nerve can help to improve symptoms.

 Pharmacological management typically involves the use of simple analgesic medications, such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs), to ease the pain.

-Additionally, corticosteroid and anaesthetic injections administered directly to the affected area between the toes can help to relieve more severe pain.
+Additionally, corticosteroid and anesthetic injections administered directly to the affected area between the toes can help to relieve more severe pain.
 This may cause some numbness of the toes that will subside shortly after the injection.

-For severe cases of Morton’s neuroma, surgical intervention may be required to relieve severe pain if other techniques were not successful.
+For severe cases of Morton’s neuroma, surgical intervention may be required to relieve pain if other techniques were not successful.

-The procedure helps to create more space in the inflamed area and relieve the pressure.
+The procedure helps to create more space in the inflamed area and relieve pressure.
 If some of the nerve is removed, the patient will experience permanent numbness in the area between the toes.

 Following the procedure, the patient should wear specialized footwear to protect the affected area until it heals sufficiently to wear normal shoes.
 Most people can move independently shortly after the procedure but usually need several weeks or months before recovering completely to participate in daily activities and sports as usual.

-There is a small risk of complications when undergoing surgery, such as inflammation, pain and infection.
+There is a small risk of complications when undergoing surgery, such as inflammation, pain, and infection.
 It is important that the patient is aware of these risks and the optimal treatment decision for the individual is made based on the possible risks and benefits of surgery.